Rights and Relationships for People with Learning Disabilities

 Mark Gray is a learning disability nurse specialising in complex needs, particularly sensory loss.

-Mark has worked extensively with a wide client group of people with complex needs including people with dementia, Deafblindness and multiple disabilities. prior to running Mark Gray Associates, Mark was head of regional services for Deafblind UK and the national training research and development officer for the RNIB in Multiple Disability.
+Also Mark has worked extensively with a wide client group of people with complex needs including people with dementia, Deafblindness and multiple disabilities.
+Prior to running Mark Gray Associates.
+Mark was head of regional services for Deafblind UK and the national training research and development officer for the RNIB in Multiple Disability.

-When Mark is not training, Mark Gray Associates supports a wide range of disabled people and their Personal Assistants who use continuing health care budgets and self-directed support to receive services in their own homes.
+When Mark is not training, Mark Gray Associates supports a wide range of disabled people and their Personal Assistants who use continuing health care budgets and self-directed support.
+Sucessfully helping them to receive services in their own homes.

 Cost